-The evaluation of uncertainty in supporting decision-making for environmental policy can follow several steps introduced by the US Environmental Protection Agency (EPA).
+The evaluation of uncertainty in supporting decision-making for environmental policy has been studied by the US Environmental Protection Agency (EPA).
 In this case the main question is not about avoiding the uncertainty but it is about its accounting.
-Furthermore, the uncertainty is one of the aspect to consider in the communication process between evaluator and policy makers.
+Furthermore, the uncertainty is one of the aspects to consider in the communication process between evaluator and policy makers.

-The analysis starts with the preliminary description of the future action in terms of present outcomes or conclusion based on expected or most plausible values, then a description of all known key assumption, biases and omissions, perform the sensitivity analysis on key assumptions, and justify the assumptions used in the sensitivity analysis.
+EPA identifies several steps in uncertainty analysis.
+The analysis starts with the preliminary description of the future action in terms of present outcomes or conclusions based on expected or most plausible values; then a description of all known key assumptions, biases and omissions follows, leading to perform the sensitivity analysis on key assumptions (and justify the assumptions used in the sensitivity analysis).